 Nordstrom (carries vegan brands)

-It’s become surprisingly easy to find vegan fashion at Nordstrom in recent years, simply by searching the word vegan!
-They occasionally make mistakes, so be sure to double check (they’re a little confused about wool and down), but for the most part the search results should be dependable.
+It’s become surprisingly easy to find vegan fashion at Nordstrom in recent years!
+Just be sure to check materials listed in item descriptions.
 They have a wide variety of faux leather options, as well as some cozy “accidentally vegan” (my term for when the designer may or may not have created the piece with a vegan consumer in mind) options.
-A few of my favorites are linked above (I’ve tried on the Wubby Fleece Pullover and it is SO COZY), but be sure to peruse the whole selection!
+A few of my favorites are linked above (I bought one of the Thread & Supply Wubbly Fleece Jackets last year and it’s the coziest thing I own), but be sure to peruse the whole selection!

 Shop vegan jackets at Nordstrom.